tspeterkim/paged-attention-minimal/README.md

 ### Paged-Attention

 With paged-attention, we allocate memory only when we need to when generating tokens.
-This decreases fragmentation to <1%, and increases maximum batch size by 7X:
+This decreases fragmentation to <1%, and increases maximum batch size by 7X for me:
 ```bash
 $ python llama3-paged.py 49
 ...